 \begin{cor} For $r \in \qq_{> 0}$, let $M_r$ be the multiplicatively $r$-cyclic Puiseux monoid.
 Then the following statements hold. \begin{itemize} \item If $\mathsf{n}(r)=1$ or $\mathsf{d}(r)=1$, then $M_r$ is strongly bounded. \item If $\mathsf{n}(r), \mathsf{d}(r) > 1$ and $r < 1$, then $M_r$ is bounded but not strongly bounded. \item If $\mathsf{n}(r), \mathsf{d}(r) > 1$ and $r > 1$, then $M_r$ is not bounded. \end{itemize} \end{cor}

-As illustrated by Corollary~\ref{cor:strongly bounded is not hereditary on primary PM}, being bounded (or strongly bounded) is not hereditary on the class of primary Puiseux monoids.
+As illustrated by Corollary~\ref{cor:strongly bounded is not hereditary on primary PM}, being bounded (or strongly bounded) is not hereditary on the class of prime reciprocal Puiseux monoids.
 Additionally, boundedness (resp., strong boundedness) is not hereditary on the class of bounded (resp., strongly bounded) multiplicatively cyclic Puiseux monoids.

 \begin{example} Let $M$ be the multiplicatively (1/2)-cyclic Puiseux monoid, that is, $M = \langle 1/2^n \mid n \in \nn \rangle$.
 It is strongly bounded, and yet its submonoid

 is not strongly bounded; to see this, it is enough to verify that $\mathcal{A}(N) = S$, where $S$ is the generating set defining $N$ in \eqref{eq:strong boundedness is not hereditary even in multiplicatively cyclic PM}.
 Note that the sum of any two elements of the generating set $S$ is at least one, while every element of $S$ is less than one.
 Therefore each element of $S$ must be an atom of $N$, and so $\mathcal{A}(N) = S$. \end{example}